Sycade/BunqApi/README.md

 # Sycade.BunqApi
-A .NET bunq API client by Sycade.
+A .NET bunq API client written in C# by Sycade.

 ## Requirements
 To use the .NET bunq API client, you need: